dscho/pagefind-xkcd-demo/content/comics/2017-11-22-interstellar-asteroid.md

 Cueball: So...you're going to?

-Megan: Absolutely.
+Megan: *Absolutely.*

 [Frameless panel focusing on Megan.]

 Megan: Here are some objects with a similar shape ratio:

-Megan: The 1:4:9 monolith from 2001: A Space Odyssey.
+Megan: The 1:4:9 monolith from *2001: A Space Odyssey*.

 Megan: A star destroyer.